+MAINTENANCE Cooling System

-Cooling System Coolant High Temperature Indicator Light
+Coolant High Temperature Indicator Light

 The high temperature indicator light will illuminate when engine coolant temperature becomes too hot for safe continued operation of the engine.
-If you must drive your snowmobile after the high temperature indicator light has come on, drive slowly and stop frequently to allow the engine to cool down.
-Driving in deep snow will also help cool the engine.
-See your dealer for service.
-Add coolant if the level is low.
+Stop the snowmobile and allow the engine to cool.
+Place snow on the coolers to help cool the engine.
+If coolant is low in the coolant overflow bottle, add coolant to the coolant bottle.
+Do not open the radiator pressure cap.